3ricGvald3z/DigitalOcean-Custom-Image-Upload/README.md

 OPERATIONAL GUIDE
-The upload_image.sh binary is executed from your terminal and must be run with root privileges.
+The upload_image.sh is executed from your terminal and must be run with root privileges.

 # Make the script executable
 chmod +x upload_image.sh